Stay in touch

 is equivalent to a performance fee.
 This represents a share of the profits that will accrue to the underlying private equity managers, after achievement of an agreed preferred return.

-is a direct investment in a company alongside a private equity fund.
-Co-investment incentive scheme accrual represents the estimated value of interests in the co-investment incentive scheme operated by the Company.
-At both 31 January 2018 and 31 January 2017, the accrual was estimated as the theoretical value of the interests if the Portfolio had been sold at its carrying value at those dates.
+is the estimated value of interests in the co-investment incentive scheme operated by the Company.
+At both 31 July 2018 and 31 January 2018, the accrual was estimated as the theoretical value of the interests if the Portfolio had been sold at its carrying value at those dates.

 represents the amount of capital that each limited partner agrees to contribute to the fund which can be drawn at the discretion of the general partner.